aimeos/aimeos-symfony/README.md

 create limited accounts by using "--editor" instead of "--admin".
 If you use "--super" the account will have access to all sites.

-If the PHP web server is still running (`./bin/console server:run`), you should be able to call the admin login page in your browser using
+If the PHP web server is still running (`php -S 127.0.0.1:8000 -t public`), you should be able to call the admin login page in your browser using

 ```http://127.0.0.1:8000/admin```